SwiftERM Hyper-personalisation for ecommerce email marketing

 • Historic CLV (Good indication of CLV) Simply the sum of the gross profit from all historic purchases for an individual customer.

-• Predictive CLV (Great indication of CLV) A predictive analysis of previous transaction history and various behavioural indicators which forecasts the lifetime value of an individual.
+• Predictive CLV (Great indication of CLV) A predictive analysis of previous transaction history and various behavioural indicators which forecast the lifetime value of an individual.
 As long as the equation is accurate, this value will become more accurate with every purchase and interaction.

 Why is Customer Lifetime Value (CLV) important?